Tarascosaurus (Greek for "tarasque lizard"); pronounced tah-RASS-coe-SORE-us

 Long, thick head; powerful legs

-Named after the tarasque, a dragon of medieval French legend, Tarascosaurus is important for being the only known abelisaur (a type of large theropod) to have lived in the northern hemisphere; most abelisaurs were native to South America or Africa.
+Named after the tarasque, a dragon of medieval French legend, Tarascosaurus is important for being one of the only known abelisaurs (a type of large theropod) to have lived in the northern hemisphere; most abelisaurs were native to South America or Africa.
 The fossil remains of this 30-foot-long dinosaur are so scattered that some paleontologists don't believe it merits its own genus; still, this hasn't kept Tarascosaurus from being featured on the Discovery Channel series Dinosaur Planet (where it was portrayed as an apex predator of late Cretaceous western Europe).
+Recently, another abelisaur has been discovered in France, Arcovenator.